Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Alabama's games this season have gone over 58 points five of six times.
+- Alabama and its opponents have gone over the current 58-point total in five of six games this season.

 - Mississippi State's games have gone over 58 points in two opportunities this season.

-- The two teams combine to score 72.1 points per game, 14.1 more than the over/under in this contest.
+- The combined points per game average of the two teams, 72.1, is 14.1 points more than Saturday's over/under.

-- The 47 combined points per game that these two squads have allowed this season are 11 fewer than the 58 total in this contest.
+- This contest's over/under is 11 points more than the 47 these two squads combine to surrender per game this season.

-- The average total in Crimson Tide games this season is 61.9, 3.9 points more than Saturday's over/under of 58.
+- The average total in Crimson Tide games this season is 61.9, 3.9 points above Saturday's over/under of 58.

 - The 54.5 PPG average total in Bulldogs games this season is 3.5 points fewer than this game's over/under.